markstock/idealplace/README.md

 * And use that to mask off all open water areas (like the Caspian Sea)
 * Generate a layer with US state boundaries to aid in locating these places, make that optional
 * Support optional "no elevation less than x" or a desired elevation (use log scale?)
-* Optional argument "prefer far away from lat-lon" or "prefer close to lat-lon"
 * Support argument "prefer weather like lat-lon" and "prefer all settings like lat-lon"
 * Even make temperature optional, or add a weight to temperature to allow ignoring it
 * Use population density to allow "in a city but near the country" or "in the country but near a city"